Ashu104/chit-chatting/README.md

 # Voice Response of ChatGPT

 Welcome to the Voice Response of ChatGPT web app!
-This app allows you to interact with ChatGPT, a large language model trained by OpenAI, using your voice.
+This app allows you to interact with ChatGPT, a large language model trained by OpenAI, using your text and you'll able to get voice response from chat gpt.

 ## Requirements